JarekB-dev/byron-air/README.md

 ## **Python Command Line Ticket Booking System**

 > This application is Python based Flight ticket booking system.
-User is able to book tickets from Destinations in Europe.
-Customer is able to specify name, amount of bags and select desired flight.
-Booking creates reservation number which can be retrieved later to check booking details.
+A user is able to book tickets from a wide range of European destinations.
+User can specify name, number of bags and select desired flight.
+Booking creates a reservation number which can be retrieved later to check booking details.
 > All bases and created bookings are available in this [Spreadsheet](https://docs.google.com/spreadsheets/d/13a70DgGfpnCKCHinh6Xt_CvlNsL3aNJ22Z5P98DCp1c/edit?usp=sharing).

 ### [Live Site](https://byron-air-b087f2b64028.herokuapp.com/)